kata198/AdvancedHTMLParser/README.rst

 **TagCollection**

 A TagCollection can be used like a list.

-It also exposes the various get\* functions which operate on the elements within the list (and their children).
+It also exposes the various getElement\* functions which operate on the elements within the list (and their children).

 To operate just on items in the list, you can use filterCollection which takes a lambda/function and returns True to retain that tag in the return.

 **AdvancedTag**

-the AdvancedTag represents a single tag and its inner text.
+The AdvancedTag represents a single tag and its inner text.
 It exposes many of the functions and properties you would expect to be present if using javascript. each AdvancedTag also supports the same getElementsBy\* functions as the parser.

 It adds several additional that are not found in javascript, such as peers and arbitrary attribute searching.

 some of these include: